mmkal/handy-redis/topics/notifications.md

 * `ZREM` generates a single `zrem` event even when multiple elements are deleted.
 When the resulting sorted set is empty and the key is generated, an additional `del` event is generated.
 * `ZREMBYSCORE` generates a single `zrembyscore` event.
 When the resulting sorted set is empty and the key is generated, an additional `del` event is generated.
 * `ZREMBYRANK` generates a single `zrembyrank` event.
 When the resulting sorted set is empty and the key is generated, an additional `del` event is generated.
-* `ZINTERSTORE` and `ZUNIONSTORE` respectively generate `zinterstore` and `zunionstore` events.
+* `ZDIFFSTORE`, `ZINTERSTORE` and `ZUNIONSTORE` respectively generate `zdiffstore`, `zinterstore` and `zunionstore` events.
 In the special case the resulting sorted set is empty, and the key where the result is stored already exists, a `del` event is generated since the key is removed.
 * `XADD` generates an `xadd` event, possibly followed an `xtrim` event when used with the `MAXLEN` subcommand.
 * `XDEL` generates a single `xdel` event even when multiple entries are deleted.
 * `XGROUP CREATE` generates an `xgroup-create` event.